Cairi-S/tom-poulson/README.md

 **Footer Copyright Information** - Appears on every page to protect the business copyright.

-**Footer Social Icons** - Appears on every page to guide the user toward the musicians social media profiles.
+**Footer Social Icons** - Appears on every page to guide the user toward the musician's social media profiles.
 The icons will link to the relevant social media and open in a seperate tab.

 **Call to Action Buttons** - Appear on every page to encourage users to reach out to the musician, hopefully improving business opportunities.
-The buttons will link to the Contact and open in a seperate tab.
+The buttons will link to the Contact page and open in a seperate tab.

 **Images** - All images chosen are dynamic images with the aim of providing an emotional response.